Sensitivity analysis-guided model reduction of a mathematical model of pembrolizumab therapy for de novo metastatic MSI-H/dMMR colorectal cancer: Mathematical Models

 \subsubsection{Sensitivity Analysis}

 We now perform a sensitivity analysis on the reduced model, following the same procedure as for the full model.
 We simulated the standard regimen for 180.9 days using the initial conditions from \Cref{reducedmodelssic}, using the dde23 integrator and applying the FAST and EFAST methods to compute the first-order and total-order sensitivity indices, respectively.
-We sampled $10,000$ samples for each parameter, as this was sufficient to reach convergence in the indices, setting $M=4$, and considered parameter ranges corresponding to a $\pm 50\%$ deviation for each parameter, noting that $n^8_\mathrm{max}$, $n^1_\mathrm{max}$, and $n^r_\mathrm{max}$ are integers, and were therefore rounded to the nearest integer. \\~\\ The SALib Python library \cite{Iwanaga2022} was used to perform FAST and EFAST analysis on the reduced model with the aforementioned configuration, leading to the indices in \autoref{reducedmodelSAresults}.
+We sampled $10,000$ samples for each parameter, as this was sufficient to reach convergence in the indices, setting $M=4$, and considered parameter ranges corresponding to a $\pm 50\%$ deviation for each parameter, noting that $n^8_\mathrm{max}$, $n^1_\mathrm{max}$, and $n^r_\mathrm{max}$ are integers, and were therefore rounded to the nearest integer. \\~\\ The SALib Python library \citep{Iwanaga2022} was used to perform FAST and EFAST analysis on the reduced model with the aforementioned configuration, leading to the indices in Table G.1.
+The sensitivity indices for the reduced model for the top 30 parameters associated with the RMSRE of $V_\mathrm{TS}$ at 180.9 days under the standard regimen, sorted in descending order of the total-order indices, are shown in \autoref{reducedmodelsensindexplot}.